bluesillybeard/BasicGUI-Examples/README.md

 ## Actually making it work

 First, you need to create a class that implents the IDisplay interface.
 Each method is documented in the interface.<br>
-If you're using Raylib or VRender, there are pre-made display implementations that you can simply copy.
+If you're using VRender, there are pre-made display implementations that you can simply copy, however I would reccommend looking at the VRender examples since there are some more steps you must follow in order to get text rendering to work.

 Once you have implemented IDisplay, you can create your own test application.
 The simplest possible one where there is a single text element in the center is like so: